SEOJuice or UpWeb.com | Cowboy Search Engine Optimisation

 The lies were flowing thick and fast because when I asked him to delete all the spammy backlinks he replied "unfortunately we do not have the details anymore to do this".
 Furthermore even though the guarantees on their website were exactly the same as when I had signed up, Dave was saying that his services were very different now to how they were before.

-Interestingly whilst doing some research I came across the following article
+Interestingly whilst doing some research on the Warrior Forum I came across the following article

-Following a post from October 2013 things became more interesting.
+Following a post from October 2013 things became even more interesting.
 Watch how this pans out:

 My post was once again deleted and Dave then also deleted all six pages of his thread.
-The only words that remained were 'Please Delete' but before it disappeared I managed to post again.
+The only words that remained were 'Please Delete' but before it was deleted I managed to post again.

 Unsurprisingly a short time later the thread was deleted.

 This nasty crook was now running scared but this time he had met his match.
-In the next instalment of my blog on SEOJuice / UpWeb SEO you'll see more screenshots which show that Dave Adamson certainly wasn't prepared to give up without a fight.
+In the next instalment of my blog on SEOJuice / UpWeb Digital Marketing Solutions you'll see more screenshots which show that Dave Adamson certainly wasn't prepared to give up without a fight.